Reading the moves in the Korea chess game

 But as ever, Pyongyang's next move is difficult to predict.

-Three BBC correspondents based in Asia give their take on what the Kim-Xi meeting means for North Korea and the rest of the world:
+BBC correspondents based in Asia and the US give their take on what the Kim-Xi meeting means for North Korea and the rest of the world:

 Kim's shrewd judgement